Safe. am ?????? ???????? Safer Internet

 ALL DIGITAL WEEK Celebrated in Armenian Schools

-ALL DIGITAL Week was held for the first time in Armenia, celebrated through workshops, training sessions, and master classes led by experienced experts.
-The events were organized by STEM Society in partnership էwith Safer Internet Armenia Programme.
-STEM Society collaborated with schools that hosted activities in Yerevan, as well as in regional cities and towns including Alaverdi, Ashtarak, Charentsavan, Vanadzor, and Fantan..
-The activities aimed to empower young people with a broad range of digital skills, helping them develop resilience and awareness in digital environments.
-Participants learned how to protect their safety and privacy online and how to use, create, and share online content responsibly.
-Read more..., watch on our channel...
+ALL DIGITAL Week was held in Armenia for the first time and was celebrated through workshops, training sessions, and master classes led by experienced էexperts.
+The events were organized by STEM Society in partnership with the Safer Internet Armenia Programme.STEM Society collaborated with schools hosting activities in Yerevan, as well as in regional cities and towns including Alaverdi, Ashtarak, Charentsavan, Vanadzor, and Fantan.The activities aimed to equip young people with a broad range of digital skills, helping them build resilience and awareness in digital environments.
+Participants learned how to protect their safety and privacy online and how to use, create, and share online content responsibly.Read more..., watch on our channel...

 Youth Council for Digital Good Concluded its Work

-The Youth Council for Digital Good completed public consultations held in more than a dozen countries to explore ways of making the Internet a safer, healthier and better environment.
-Have Your Say Posters highlighted Internet-related issues that need to be addressed in order to achieve the Sustainable Development Goals 2020.
-Key challenges identified include cyberbullying, hate speech, privacy and personal data protection, misinformation, and fake news.
-Participating countries included: Armenia, Cyprus, Croatia, France, Germany, Greece, Iceland, Italy, Morocco, Senegal, Slovakia, USA.
-The survey was conducted by Insight (Luxemburg), Connect Safely (USA) and STEM Society (Armenia).
+The Youth Council for Digital Good completed a series of public consultations held in more than a dozen countries to explore ways of making the Internet a safer, healthier, and more positive environment.The “Have Your Say” posters highlighted Internet-related issues that must be addressed in order to achieve the Sustainable Development Goals 2020.
+Key challenges identified included cyberbullying, hate speech, privacy and personal data protection, misinformation, and fake news.Participating countries included Armenia, Cyprus, Croatia, France, Germany, Greece, Iceland, Italy, Morocco, Senegal, Slovakia, and the United States.The survey was conducted by Insight (Luxembourg), ConnectSafely (USA), and STEM Society (Armenia).

 Eastern Partnership and Visegrad Countries Countering Disinformation

-How can we address the problem of disinformation, and in particular, fake news?
+How can we address the problem of disinformation, particularly fake news?
 How does propaganda work, and why are people susceptible to it?
-What potential risks do artificial intelligence-based techniques pose in disinformation warfare?
-Which competences should media literacy education develop to empower individuals and strengthen societal resilience against the challenges of the information age?
-These and other questions were discussed by Narine Khachatryan (Media Education Center, Armenia) during the panel “Fake News and the General Public: How to Stand Up to Disinformation?” held on February 13, 2019, at the Eastern Partnership and Visegrad Countries Countering Disinformation forum in Tbilisi.
-The forum was organized by the Civil Development and Research Institute (CDRI) and the Europe-Georgia Institute (EGI).
+What risks do artificial intelligence–based technologies pose in disinformation warfare?
+Which competencies should media literacy education develop to empower individuals and strengthen societal resilience in the information age?These and other questions were discussed by Narine Khachatryan (Media Education Center, Armenia) during the panel discussion “Fake News and the General Public: How to Stand Up to Disinformation?” held on 13 February 2019 at the Eastern Partnership and Visegrad Countries Countering Disinformation Forum in Tbilisi.The forum was organized by the Civil Development and Research Institute (CDRI) and the Europe-Georgia Institute (EGI).

 Safer Internet Week at Yerevan School after Hayrapetyan N 78

-Yerevan-based School N 78 after Hayrapet Hayrapetyan organized Safer Internet Week, during which 9th 1graders conducted lessons for younger pupils and worked together to develop strategies for the safe use of digital tools.
-Tests available on the safe.am website allowed students to quickly assess their knowledge of the golden rules for safe Internet use.
-Next year's Safer Internet Day (SID) celebrations will take place on Tuesday, 5 February 2019.
-The campaign's slogan, “Together for a Better Internet,” is a call to action for everyone to join forces and contribute to creating a safer and better online environment, especially for young people.
+Yerevan-based School No. 78, named after Hayrapet Hayrapetyan, organized Safer Internet Week, during which 9th-grade students conducted lessons for younger pupils and collaborated on developing strategies for the safe use of digital tools.The tests available on the safe.am website enabled students to quickly assess their knowledge of the 1golden rules of safe Internet use.Next year’s Safer Internet Day (SID) celebrations will take place on Tuesday, 5 February 2019.
+The campaign slogan, “Together for a Better Internet,” serves as a call to action for everyone to join forces and contribute to creating a safer and better online environment, especially for young people.

 Create, Connect and Share Respect: A Better Internet Starts with You

 On February 6, Safer Internet Day (SID), the six-month Safer Internet programme was launched in Armenia.
-The program aims to raise public awareness about the safe and effective use of the Internet and digital technologies, while encouraging the creation of positive educational content online.
-The Safer Internet program promotes education of children and adults who use the Internet and online technologies.
-This year’s Safer Internet Day theme is “Create, Connect and Share Respect: A Better Internet Starts with You.”
-Safer Internet 2018 is being implemented by the STEM Society and the Internet Society, with support from technical community.
+The programme aims to raise public awareness about the safe and effective use of the Internet and digital technologies while encouraging the creation of positive educational content online.
+It also promotes digital education for both children and adults who use the Internet and online technologies.This year’s Safer Internet Day theme is “Create, Connect and Share Respect: A Better Internet Starts with You.”
+Safer Internet 2018 is being implemented by the STEM Society and the Internet Society, with support from the technical community.
 Read more...

 The Web We Want Handbook for Educators Published in Armenian

-In today's digital age, being a great teacher also means being a skilled digital guide.
-The Armenian edition of The Web We Want: Handbook for Educators has now been released!
-The Web We Want offers a wealth of ideas and lesson plans designed to help young people develop the creative and critical thinking skills essential for a fulfilling life in the world of tomorrow.
-Created by teachers for teachers across Europe, the handbook is a collaborative effort by INSAFE and The European Schoolnet.
-The Web We Want Armenian edition has been prepared in frames of Safer Internet Armenia Program.
+In today’s digital age, being a great teacher also means being a skilled digital guide.
+The Armenian edition of The Web We Want: Handbook for Educators has now been released.The Web We Want offers a wealth of ideas and lesson plans designed to help young people develop the creative and critical-thinking skills essential for a fulfilling life in the world of tomorrow.
+Created by teachers for teachers across Europe, the handbook is a collaborative effort between INSAFE and European Schoolnet.The Armenian edition of The Web We Want was prepared within the framework of the Safer Internet Armenia program.

 Be the Change: Unite for a Better Internet

-Twenty-three Informatics teachers have been awarded for their outstanding efforts in teaching young people Internet literacy and promoting online safety messages in their schools and communities.
-This year, Safer Internet Day has been celebrated in more than 100 countries across all continents under the slogan “Be the Change: Unite for a Better Internet.”
-Armenian citizens also joined global efforts to make the Internet a safer and better place for all.
-Media Education Center and Internet Society of Armenia with support of UCOM launched the six-month Safer Internet Armenia program.
-Open lessons on Internet safety and meetings with parents have reached more than 10 000 children and parents in 200 secondary and high schools in Yerevan and the regions of Armenia.
-Within the framework of the STOP.
+Twenty-three Informatics teachers have been recognized for their outstanding efforts in teaching young people internet literacy and promoting online safety messages in their schools and communities.This year, Safer Internet Day was celebrated in more than 100 countries across all continents under the slogan “Be the Change: Unite for a Better Internet.”
+Armenian citizens also joined global efforts to make the internet a safer and better place for all.With the support of UCOM, the Media Education Center and the Internet Society of Armenia launched the six-month Safer Internet Armenia program.
+Open lessons on internet safety and meetings with parents reached more than 10,000 children and parents in 200 secondary and high schools in Yerevan and the regions of Armenia.Within the framework of the STOP.
 THINK.
 CONNECT.™ Global Online Safety Campaign, Chatting with Kids about Being Online was translated into Armenian and published.
-In addition, two Handbooks by European Schoolnet - The Web We Want: Young and Online -Activities by Young People for Young People and The Web We Want: Teachers Online: Handbook for Educators —were translated into Armenian.
+In addition, two handbooks by European Schoolnet —The Web We Want: Young and Online– Activities by Young People for Young People andThe Web We Want: Teachers Online: Handbook for Educators— were translated into Armenian.
 Watch the video.

 Raising a New Generation of Digital Citizens in Armenia

-published by European Schoonet (EUN), marked the ninth edition of the Safer Internet Armenia program.
-The initiative, launched annually on Safer Internet Day (SID), brings together public organisations, private sector partners and educational institutions with the aim of raising awareness and educating the public about internet risks, privacy and security issues.
-Within the framework of the Safer Internet Armenia programme (http://safe.am), schools in Yerevan and across the regions of Armenia host open lessons and parent meetings each year.
+The launch of the Armenian version of The Web We Want Book for Young, published by European Schoolnet (EUN), marked the ninth edition of the Safer Internet Armenia program.The initiative, launched annually on Safer Internet Day (SID), brings together public organizations, private-sector partners, and educational institutions to raise awareness and educate the public about internet risks, privacy, and security issues.Within the framework of the Safer Internet Armenia programme, schools in Yerevan and across the regions of Armenia host open lessons and parent meetings each year.
 These events address key issues related to the safer use of the internet and digital technologies and serve as platforms for distributing educational materials.
-Participants receive practical guidance on how to use the internet safely and effectively for educational purposes.
-In addition, Armenian-language resources are developed, published, and disseminated for different age groups.
+Participants receive practical guidance on how to use the internet safely and effectively for educational purposes.In addition, Armenian-language resources are developed, published, and distributed for different age groups.
 Read more on our web site...

 Armenian Edition of Web We Want Handbook for Young

-Within the framework of the Safer Internet Armenia program, the Media Education Center launched the Armenian Edition of the The Web We Want Handbook for 1 Young People developed by European SchoolNet and INSAFE.
-For many young people in the early 21st century, their online identities, social interactions and activities are as important as their lives in the physical world.
-Teachers therefore need to recognize this reality and help young people make the most of the opportunities that online technologies and social media offer to develop key competences – and, crucially, to become reflective and responsible citizens.
-Created by young people for young people, The Web We Want Handbook aims to explore rights and responsibilities and to encourage reflection on personal and peer behaviour online.
+Within the framework of the Safer Internet Armenia program, the Media Education Center launched the Armenian edition ofThe Web We Want Handbook for 1 Young People, developed by European Schoolnet and INSAFE.For many young people in the early 21st century, their online identities, social interactions, and activities are just as important as their lives in the physical world.
+Teachers therefore need to recognize this reality and help young people make the most of the opportunities that online technologies and social media offer for developing key competencies and, crucially, becoming reflective and responsible citizens.Created by young people for young people, The Web We Want handbook aims to explore online rights and responsibilities and encourage reflection on personal and peer behavior online.

 Chatting with Kids about Being Online in Armenian

 STOP.
 THINK.
-CONNECT.™ is a global online safety awareness campaign aimed at helping all digital citizens stay safer and more secure online.
-1STOP.
+CONNECT.™ is a global online safety awareness campaign aimed at helping all digital citizens stay safer and more secure online.1The STOP.
 THINK.
 CONNECT.
-Chatting with Kids about Being Online Booklet is published in Armenian language within the framework of the Safer Internet Armenia program.
-The Booklet is part of the global STOP.
+Chatting with Kids about Being Online booklet was published in Armenian within the framework of the Safer Internet Armenia program.
+The booklet is part of the global STOP.
 THINK.
-CONNECT.™ public awareness campaign, which aims to increase understanding of cyber threats and empower the public to use the Internet more safely and securely.
-The booklet provides practical tips from the US government and the technology community to help people protect themselves from Internet fraud, secure their computers, and safeguard their privacy.
-STOP.
+CONNECT.™ public awareness campaign, which aims to increase understanding of cyber threats and empower people to use the Internet more safely and securely.The booklet provides practical tips from the U.S. government and the technology community to help users protect themselves from Internet fraud, secure their computers, and safeguard their privacy.STOP.
 THINK.
-CONNECT.™ Campaign materials in Armenian language can be found here.
+CONNECT.™ campaign materials in Armenian can be found here.

 Global Online Safety Awareness Messages in Armenian

-STOP.
+CONNECT: enjoy the Internet safely.The STOP.
 THINK.
-CONNECT.™ is the global online safety awareness campaign aimed at helping all digital citizens stay safer and more secure online.
-STOP: make sure security measures are in place.
-THINK: consider the 1consequences of your online actions.
-CONNECT: enjoy the Internet safety. is the global online safety awareness campaign to help all digital citizens stay safer and more secure online.
-The STOP.
+CONNECT.™ message was created by an unprecedented coalition of private companies, non-profit organizations, and government agencies, led by theNational Cyber Security Alliance (NCSA) and the APWG.The campaign was launched in October 2010 at the STOP.
 THINK.
-CONNECT.™ message was created by an unprecedented coalition of private companies, non-profits and government organizations, with leadership provided by the National Cyber Security Alliance (NCSA) and the APWG.
-The campaign was launched in October 2010 at the STOP.
-THINK.
 CONNECT.
-Messaging Convention, in partnership with the U.S. government, including the White House.
-Campaign materials in Armenian language can be found here.
+Messaging Convention in partnership with the U.S. government, including the White House.Campaign materials in Armenian can be found here.

 Media Literacy Class at Yerevan School after John Kirakosyan

-October 17, 20161 Who creates media messages, and what techniques are used to attract our attention?
-How can different audiences interpret the same message in a different way?
-What values are embedded in media messages?
-These and other key questions were discussed during a Media Literacy Class led by Dr Rosemarie Conforti.
-The Class was organised by the Media Education Centeron on October 17, 2016, at the Yerevan School named after John Kirakosian.
-Dr. Conforti is an Associate professor in the Media Studies Department of the Southern Connecticut State University.
+October 17, 2016 — Who creates media messages, and what techniques are used to attract our attention?
+How can different audiences interpret the same 1message in different ways?
+What values are embedded in media messages?These and other key questions were discussed during a Media Literacy Class led by Dr. Rosemarie Conforti.
+The class was organized by the Media Education Center on October 17, 2016, at the Yerevan school named after John Kirakosian.Dr.
+Conforti is an associate professor in the Media Studies Department at Southern Connecticut State University.
 Her teaching focuses on media literacy education and media criticism.
-She has developed educational resources that help young women and girls better understand how the media portray feminization, objectification, and the sexualization of women.
+She has also developed educational resources that help young women and girls better understand how the media portray femininity, objectification, and the sexualization of women.

 Safer Internet Armenia Program Launched

-On Safer Internet Day, the Safer Internet Armenia program is launched, aimed at promoting the safe and effective use of the Internet and other ICTs.
-The program has been implemented in Armenia since 2009 and has received 1 wide support since 2012, when Orange Armenia joined the initiative to raise awareness of Internet risks, privacy and security issues through training programs for schools and public information campaigns.
-Read reports about Safer Internet Armenia on Panorama and Noyan Tapan.
+On Safer Internet Day, the Safer Internet Armenia program was launched to promote the safe and effective use of the Internet and other ICTs.1The program has been implemented in Armenia since 2009 and has received broad support since 2012, when Orange Armenia joined the initiative to raise awareness of Internet risks, privacy, and security issues through school training programs and public information campaigns.Read reports about Safer Internet Armenia on Panorama and Noyan Tapan.

 Winners of Best Open Lesson, Best Teacher-Parents Meeting Known